 The statistic-sample-age-set-all command sets time based limits for collecting samples for all statistics.
+It takes single-integer parameter called duration, which specifies the time limit for given statistic in seconds.
 An example command may look like this: